Skip to navigation Skip to content

 Record court order details + Read more

-Once Service Officers have saved the details of the registration they will need to record the details of the order.
+After saving the details of the registration record the details of the order.
 See Agreements Cuba Process Help.

 Even if Service Officers know the case is ineligible they must key all the available information in all the windows before running Eligibility so that Cuba can determine the correct reason for the case being ineligible.
 See Eligibility Cuba Process Help.